openstack/magnum/doc/source/userguide.rst

   is 'None'.

 --docker-volume-size \<docker-volume-size\>
-  The size in GB for the local storage on each server for the Docker daemon to cache the images and host the containers.
-Cinder volumes provide the storage.
-The default is 25 GB.
+  If specified, container images will be stored in a cinder volume of the specified size in GB.
+Each cluster node will have a volume attached of the above size.
+If not specified, images will be stored in the compute instance's local disk.
 For the 'devicemapper' storage driver, the minimum value is 3GB.
 For the 'overlay' storage driver, the minimum value is 1GB.

 --docker-storage-driver \<docker-storage-driver\>
   The name of a driver to manage the storage for the images and the